 - Buyers come from all sizes and knowledge industries, revealing a large addressable market for vendors

-- Primary users are HR and people analytics practitioners who have independent use cases / needs
+- Primary users are HR and people analytics practitioners with independent use cases / needs

 - Top implementation and adoption barriers include privacy, data integration, and lack of robust data cultures